 Compliance with the Fly America Act

-When federal funds are used for international air tickets, travelers must comply the Fly America Act.
-Federal funds are Iowa State University fund numbers within the ranges of 401 - 404, 406 - 449, and 601 - 699, as well as federally-funded 47X state accounts.
-Federally-funded accounts have a Revenue Code beginning with 02 or 04.
+When federal grants are used for international air tickets, travelers must comply the Fly America Act.
 Only federal funding sources need to comply with this act.

 Please see the last two headers at the bottom of the page for procedures for purchasing tickets through a contracted agency or by using a personal credit card.